 Having no credit history as someone who’s just turned 18 won’t be too alarming to banks and lenders, because you’re presumably on the start of your credit journey.
 However, when you’re no longer a teenager and a young adult, no credit history can be concerning to banks.
 There are high street banks who will view your lack of financial history just as badly as a poor financial record.
 Luckily, some lenders aren’t that close-minded and will accept your application even if your credit history.

 Read more about getting a mortgage if you don’t have a credit history on our page: Mortgages with no credit history.

 At Haysto, we help our customers find specialist lenders who can be more flexible with their lending criteria than most mortgage lenders.
-We work with reputable specialist mortgage lenders who specialise in particular financial situations and can offer you a mortgage even when other lenders can’t.
-Get in touch with us to make an enquiry and one of our specialist mortgage brokers will advise you on your options if you don’t have a credit history.
+We work with reputable specialist mortgage lenders who specialise in particular financial situations and could offer you a mortgage even when other lenders can’t.
+Get in touch with us and one of our friendly Mortgage Experts will look at your options for a no credit history mortgage.